braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 Unlike iOS and Android which lets your app show the permission prompt at any time, some modern browsers will only show the prompt if it was triggered off of a "user gesture" (mouse click or keystroke).
 If your site tries to request Push Notification permission on pageload, it will likely be ignored or silenced by the browser.

-As a result, you should ask for permission only when a user clicks somewhere on your website, such as a "Enable Notifications" button where the user had a clear expressed interest in notifications.
+As a result, you should ask for permission only when a user clicks somewhere on your website and not randomly when a page loads.

 ## Push Tokens